Free Online Microsoft Training

 Free tips and tricks for using Microsoft Office and Windows

-1. Open Microsoft Outlook
+1. Open Microsoft Outlook.

-2. Click the File tab and choose Account Settings > Account Settings
+2. Click the File tab and choose Account Settings > Account Settings:

 Backup your Email within Outlook

-1. From the Account Settings dialog box, click the Data Files tab
+1. From the Account Settings dialog box, click the Data Files tab.

-2. You will now see a list of the Data Files (or .pst files) being used as part of your Outlook profile
+2. You will now see a list of the Data Files (or .pst files) being used as part of your Outlook profile.

-3. The file marked with the tick icon will identify the default Data File where any new email is being delivered and stored
+3. The file marked with the tick icon will identify the default Data File where any new email is being delivered and stored:

 Back up email within Outlook

-1. In the Location column, note the file path on a piece of paper for each of the files being used within your email profile
+1. In the Location column, note the file path on a piece of paper for each of the files being used within your email profile.

 2. Often you will find that Outlook has created the file in an obscure location or the default location for your version of Microsoft Windows.

-3. Now you will need to open File Explorer, press Windows Key + E on the keyboard
+3. Now you will need to open File Explorer, press Windows Key + E on the keyboard:

 Shortcutmenu1a

-1. Navigate to the file location as noted above and locate the file which should have a .pst file extension
+1. Navigate to the file location as noted above and locate the file which should have a .pst file extension:

 Back up email within Outlook

-1. If you cannot find a folder which is referenced in the file path, it may be a hidden system folder.
+1. If you cannot find the folder which is referenced in the file path, it may be a hidden system folder.
 To adjust your Windows settings so that hidden files and folders are displayed, follow these steps: Open File Explorer, click the View tab and then click Options.

 2. From the Folder Options dialog box click the View tab and now make sure Show hidden files, folders, and drives is selected from the Advanced settings list.